baidu/iotcore-sdk-java/eng/CONTRIBUTING.md

 IoTCore-SDK-Java Contributing Guide
 -------------------------------------

-Thank you for your interest in contributing to Azure-SDK-Java.
+Thank you for your interest in contributing to IoTCore-SDK-Java.

 - For reporting bugs, requesting features, or asking for support, please file an issue in the [Issues](https://github.com/baidu/iotcore-sdk-java/issues) section of the project.
 And there are corresponding templates may help you describe the issues better.